 Mix 3-4 drops of oregano essential oil with a carrier oil such as coconut or jojoba oil.
 Massage this mixture into your scalp regularly to promote blood flow and encourage new hair growth.

-You can also create an herbal rinse by steeping dried oregano leaves in hot water, allowing it to cool, then using the liquid as a final rinse after shampooing.
+You can also create an herbal rinse by steeping dried oregano leaves in hot water, allowing them to cool, then using the liquid as a final rinse after shampooing.
 This not only nourishes your hair but also adds shine.

 22. Homemade Mouthwash